 Your spokesperson should be someone who is comfortable with the media and can clearly articulate your company's vision, what it does and where it stands in the industry.
 Know your company messages and be prepared to answer tough and controversial questions.
 The spokespeople must give value to the launch.
 If you are launching a new technology to the higher education community, make sure he or she understands the market.
 Utilize your PR team if you need additional media training.

 Be available, even at short notice.
 Like you, journalists have busy schedules and are on numerous deadlines.
 You want to be the industry expert that the reporter can count on as a story resource.
 At tradeshows, set up one-to-one meetings with your target media way in advance, and let them know that you’re available after your meeting for follow-up.

 A launch is a process.
+But by following these steps, and with some solid planning, you can make it a success.
 You want to keep your audience interested long after your big unveiling.
 So let’s throw in more time, dress it up with solid news hooks, and plan another launch, soon!

-For a complimentary consultation on how best to plan your PR launch, our team at SKC are happy to chat!
+For a complimentary consultation on how best to plan your PR launch, our team at SKC is happy to chat!